About The Mental Capacity Act 2005

 Capacity is decision and time specific, so a person may have the capacity to make decisions about taking their medications for example, but not about how they budget.

-A person living with dementia may be more confused in the evenings if they exhibit ‘sundowning’, so they may lack capacity for a particular decision if an assessment is done then but not if done in the morning.
+A person living with dementia may be more confused in the evenings if they exhibit ‘sundowning’, so they may lack capacity for a particular decision if an assessment is conducted later in the day but not if done earlier.

 The Mental Capacity Act makes it clear that all practical steps are taken to help and support the person in their decision making.
 A person must be assumed to have capacity unless an assessment of mental capacity demonstrates otherwise.